NondairyDig/self_hooking_system/README.md

 This system provides a mechanism for hooking functions in the Linux kernel.
 It allows you to intercept calls to a target function and redirect them to a hook function.
 This can be useful for monitoring or modifying the behavior of the kernel.
 An alternative to ftrace/kprobes or modifying the syscall table.
+Includes an example of usage on kill syscall, everything is still basic, can change into a full hooking system.
 ## Features

 - **Function Hooking**: Intercept calls to a target function and redirect them to a hook function.